Carl Ludwig Willdenow: Biography

-Humboldt notes that as a young man, he was unable to identify plants using Willdenow's Flora Berolinensis.
-He subsequently visited Willdenow without an appointment and found him to be a kindred soul only four years older and in three weeks he became an enthusiastic botanist.
+Humboldt notes that as a young man, he was unable to identify plants using Willdenow's Flora Berolinensis which was published from 1803 to 1812.
+In it he had described nearly 80 species, with hand-coloured copper engravings of plants.
+In 1804 Willdenow wrote a self-study textbook of botany.
+Humboldt visited Willdenow, often without an appointment and found him to be a kindred soul only four years older and in three weeks he became an enthusiastic botanist.

 In his 1792 book, Grundriss der Kräuterkunde or Geschichte der Pflanzen Willdenow came up with an idea to explain restricted plant distributions.
 Willdenow suggested that it was based on past history with mountains surrounded by seas with different sets of plants initially restricted to the peaks which then spread downward and out with receding sea levels.
 This would fit with the Biblical notion of floods.
 This was contrary to earlier assertions by Eberhard August Wilhelm von Zimmermann that plants were distributed as they had been in the past and that there had been no changes.

+The botanists Ernst Ludwig Heim and Diederich Friedrich Carl von Schlechtendal were present at Willdenow's deathbed.
+He was buried in the Dorotheenstadt churchyard but his tombstone was removed in 1965 to the botanical garden in Berlin Dahlem as the churchyard was levelled.
+Willdenow was succeeded as director of the botanical gardens by Johann Christoph Andreas Mayer.
+The genus Willdenowia was named after him.
+A street in Berlin-Wedding and a street in Berlin-Lichterfelde are named after him as Willdenowstraße.